 The house was eventually subdivided into apartments and was saved in 2003 when the Kenilworth Historical Society moved the building to prevent its demolition due to commercial development.
 The Historical Society is restoring the Nitschke House and transforming it into Kenilworth’s first “living history” museum and cultural arts center.

 The 2012 Trust grant helped fund the development of construction documents for an elevator addition that makes all three floors of the house accessible for exhibits and programs.
-The 2010 grant is helping fund repair and restoration of all basement and first floor rooms, as well as upgrades to life-safety requirements.
+The 2010 grant helped fund repair and restoration of all basement and first floor rooms, as well as upgrades to life-safety requirements.
 The 2004 grant helped fund exterior restoration and the installation of basic utilities.